‘Family, Community & You’

 Hillview works with a Family Well-being & Parenting Mentor, Mary Pierce who delivers a 4/8 week course focused on parents and their emotional and mental well-being.
 We are piloting a 4 week course in February 2019 and parents from the Dublin 16 area can avail of this free of charge.

 Hillview offers Low Cost Play/Creative Therapy for children & young people as part our counselling support with Deirdre Whelan.
 Cost €40 per session.

-Staff at Hillview have been trained to provide support to women/men who are experiencing domestic/intimate partner violence.
+Staff at Hillview have been trained to provide support to women/men who are experiencing relational violence.
 This service is provided at another location and is strictly confidential.
 Call 087 116 0196 for an appointment.

 ’13 Reasons Why’ Toolkit for young people, parents and services: The website has been created by a coalition of international experts, led by Dr Dan Reidenberg, to inform young people, parents and services working with young people who may view the Netflix series.
 Take a look at the attached: Expert Statement from SAVE.

 Book a Counselling Appointment (in the strictest confidence): Call Claire on 087 116 0196

 Women’s Aid (Women)